lj020326/ansible-datacenter/README.md

 ansible-playbook site.yml --tags bootstrap-linux --limit admin02
 ```

-Bootstrap node network config *should not be necessary since this is mostly done in deploy-VM
+Bootstrap node network config *should not be necessary since this is mostly done in deploy-vm
 ```shell
 ansible-playbook site.yml --tags bootstrap-network --limit node01
 ```